bihealth/sodar-server/docs_manual/source/ui_project_update.rst

 IGV session genome
     Genome used in generating IGV session files for the project.
 The name needs to be in a format accepted by IGV.
 Affects cancer and germline projects.
-BAM files to omit from IGV sessions
+BAM and CRAM files to omit from IGV sessions
-    Comma separated list of BAM file suffixes to omit from IGV sessions.
+    Comma separated list of BAM and CRAM file suffixes to omit from IGV sessions.
 Overrides site-wide setting, affects cancer and germline projects.
 VCF files to omit from IGV sessions
     Comma separated list of VCF file suffixes to omit from IGV sessions.
     Overrides site-wide setting, affects cancer and germline projects.